 Quick Start Example

-Here’s a minimal connector implementation in Python:Example Connectors
+Here’s a minimal connector implementation in Python:Wrapping an MCP Server

 Both SDKs include an RSS connector example that demonstrates:- Fetching data from an external API